selbekk/react-christmas/content/2018/predictable-http-responses.md

 But what happens if you have an app that uses API-endpoints that undermine this encryption?
 An attacker can still infer sensitive user information by *analyzing the size* of the **TCP-packets** in the HTTP-responses.

-Lets look at an [example from Tinder](https://www.theregister.co.uk/2018/01/23/tinder_security_vulnerabilities/) and see why we should, in some cases, prevent deterministic HTTP-responses.
+Let's look at an [example from Tinder](https://www.theregister.co.uk/2018/01/23/tinder_security_vulnerabilities/) and see why we should, in some cases, prevent deterministic HTTP-responses.

 ## Got Love For Sale